xXAdrXx/hfoss2024-blogs/_posts/2024-03-06-sample-blog-post.md

 # Uncomment only one of the below categories
 categories:
-- Bug Fix
+#- Bug Fix
 #- Contribution

 # Enter your name below
-author: Valen Hay
+author: Adrian Edwards
 ---

 For my contribution, I decided to create this website and post this sample blog post.
 I decided to do this because I wanted to help provide a blogging platform for SJ to allow the students of HFOSS to have a place to submit their blog posts for the last half of the semester.